Last Updated: March 08, 2021

 Many students don't prepare themselves for this writing section.
 It's ironic as it's one of the GRE sections where even preparing on a small scale can create a huge difference on the day of the test.
 To tackle this section, one must know about writing in a concise and disciplined manner:

 - Divide the essay into an introductory paragraph, 2-3 content paragraphs along with a nice conclusion.

-- The issue of the essays is fraught normally with some political implications; however don't go ranting or a fulmination stating your own views.
-Don't delve in to your personal life too deeply; be trammeled when writing the essay, keeping it balanced and professional.
+- The issue of the essays is fraught normally with some political implications; however, don't go on a rant stating your views.
+Don't delve into your personal life too deeply; Keep it balanced and professional.

-- You can use transitional phrases like 'first', 'because', 'on the other hand, etc. for helping the reader identify conceptions within and between the paragraphs.
+- Use transitional phrases like 'first,' 'because,' 'on the other hand, etc. for helping the reader identify conceptions within and between the paragraphs.

-- Put your critique clearly in the section of analyzing the argument of the essay.
+- Critique clearly in the section where one ought to analyze the argument of the essay.

-- The best thing is to keep practicing and preparing under real time conditions and within the 30-45 min time frames.
+- The best thing is to keep practicing and preparing under real-time conditions and within the 30-minute time-frame.